 Security Contracts.
-The contract requirements for our security service provider in Libya include the management of security and human rights issues.
+The contract requirements for our current and future security service provider in Libya include the management of security and human rights issues.
 This includes an agreement that security guard services shall comply with the VPSHR and those ConocoPhillips policies established for the implementation of the VPSHR and communicated to the security contractor.
-Contractors are required to conduct security operations consistent with the elements applicable to "Companies" per the VPSHR.
+Contractors are required to conduct security operations consistent with the elements applicable to the VPSHR.

-United States
+United States and Canada